Laparoscopic Cholecystectomy (Gallbladder Removal)

 A general anesthetic is given to relax your muscles, prevent pain, and help you fall asleep.
-A single incision is made below the right side of your rib cage or in the center of the abdomen.
-Through the incision, your gallbladder and surrounding anatomy can be seen.
-The gallbladder is detached from its attachments, and the blood supply is tied off and divided.
-Sometimes a cholangiogram (a special X-ray) is conducted to check for stones in the common bile duct.
+A single cut is made below the right side of your rib cage or in the center of the abdomen.
+Your doctor can see the gallbladder and surrounding anatomy through the cut.
+The gallbladder is cut away from surrounding tissue.
+The blood supply is tied off and divided.
+Sometimes a cholangiogram (a special X-ray) is done to check for stones in the common bile duct.
 If there are stones in the common bile duct, they are removed at this time.
-The skin is closed using surgical clips and sutures.
+The skin is closed using surgical clips and stitches.

 Can't find the health information you’re looking for?